faaabio1618/filippi.dev/tutorials/ruby-in-functions/index.markdown

 > &#x24D8; **Note**
 >
 > This is just something I thought would be funny to create.
 It has 0 real use cases, it breaks all the possible
-> programming conventions, but the real treasure is the ~~friends~~ knowledge we made along the way.
+> programming best-practices, but the real treasure is the ~~friends~~ knowledge we made along the way.

 ## Rationale